 There are three types of asbestos: Crocidolite (blue), Amosite (brown) and Chrysotile (white).
 The blue and brown are most dangerous but it is impossible to determine if you are working with asbestos just by looking at it.

-Where will you find asbestos?
+Where will you find Asbestos?

 Asbestos can be found on over 3500 products used on the inside and outside of buildings.
-For a useful guide to common uses of asbestos see the list below or you can visit the UK Heath and Safety Executive guide
+For a useful guide to common uses of asbestos see the list below or you can visit the UK Health and Safety Executive guide

 > Corrugated asbestos cement roofs on farms, garages and industrial buildings